AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-01-18-svg-tutorial/index.md

 ---
-title: "SVG Tutorial: How to Code SVG Icons by Hand"
+title: 'SVG Tutorial: How to Code SVG Icons by Hand'
 description: Follow along with the examples in this in-depth guide to learn how to draw SVG icons and simple shapes by hand.
 keywords: [svg tutorial, svg icons, how to code svg]
 categories: [svg, html, css]